HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Dr. Rasooly's research aims to understand diagnostic decision making and leverage the electronic health record to support diagnostic excellence.
 Her current work focuses on recognition of child abuse, evaluating decision making in simulation, and improving diagnostic performance at CHOP.

-Dr. Rasooly is a hospital medicine physician and researcher within the Department of Biomedical and Health Informatics (DBHi) and the Center for Pediatric Clinical Effectiveness (CPCE) at Children’s Hospital of Philadelphia.
+Dr. Rasooly is a hospital medicine physician and researcher within the Department of Biomedical and Health Informatics (DBHi) and the Clinical Futures, a CHOP Research Institute Center of Emphasis, at Children’s Hospital of Philadelphia.

 Dr. Rasooly completed her pediatrics residency and the Academic General Pediatrics fellowship at CHOP.
 She graduated the Master’s of Science in Clinical Epidemiology at University of Pennsylvania, through the Pediatric Hospital and Epidemiology Outcomes Training (PHEOT) T32 program.
 Dr. Rasooly is currently pursuing a Certificate in Healthcare Quality & Patient Safety at Penn as part of the Society to Improve Diagnosis in Medicine (SIDM) Fellowship in Diagnostic Excellence.
 SIDM supports Dr. Rasooly’s research aimed at understanding and improving diagnostic decision making.